gianlazz/gianlazz.github.io/_drafts/lxd-lxc-docker-microservices-sharing-physical-compute-resources.md

 Some examples of the exciting external hardware peripherals that I want to develop with are:

-Movidius Compute Stick Deep Learning ASIC
+Intel Movidius Neural Compute Stick:

+The NCS is an application specific integrated circuit(ASIC)

 ![](/uploads/2018/07/16/5a058ff088603f150a87aa37-640x640.jpg)